yurtcuogluer/yurtcuogluer/README.md

 - 👋 Hi, I’m @yurtcuogluer
   - 👀 I’m interested in Python and bash scripting
-- 🌱 I’m currently learning Pythonn
+- 🌱 I’m currently learning Python Perl Bash
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me yurtcuogluer@gmail.com
 - 😄 Pronouns: Arr-deem